 Here I am in April 2017, age 68, moose ‘hunting’ (with a camera) in the Hauroko Burn, Fiordland NZ.

-I am (now) a retired farmer in Gippsland, Victoria and have spent very many years walking in the Victorian Alps & elsewhere (more often than not in winter) and in every different weather.
+I am (now) a semi-retired farmer in Gippsland, Victoria and have spent very many years walking in the Victorian Alps & elsewhere (more often than not in winter) and in every different weather.
 I hope to be able to continue my rambling for some time to come.

 I have camped out a lot, much more now than two years of my life in total.
 I have seen the failure of just about every type of gear, and experienced just about every disaster which can befall you in the wilderness, and survived.

 So, if you dream of doing a bit of camping, hiking or hunting, perhaps I can offer some useful advice?
 I hope you find something interesting and/or helpful here.

 Please do not judge this site too harshly.
 This is not a commercial site, nor do I have any staff or 20,000 members – such as a similar site might have.
 This is all just my own (part-time) work.
 I appreciate the positive comments and encouragement though.
 Please Keep them up!

 This is a new version of my older website, Ultralight Hiking (Far Right on the Menu Bar – you may prefer reading it – as you can just scroll down).